-As of October 12th, Morocco has 152K positive COVID cases and 2,605 confirmed deaths caused by the virus.
+As of May 19, Morocco has reported 1,166,100 positive COVID cases and 16,075 confirmed deaths caused by the virus.

 Police regulate travel between cities to prevent violations of the orders prohibiting travel.
 Travel between cities in Morocco depends on the cities possessing similar COVID infection profiles.

-You must download a tracking app to allow for contact tracing;
+- Download a tracking app to allow for contact tracing;

-Non-citizens residing in Morocco must present a residency card to be allowed entry into Morocco.
+- Non-citizens residing in Morocco must present a residency card to be allowed entry into Morocco.

 The government provides guides on disinfecting homes and hotels.
 In an address to the nation on August 20, 2020, the King of Morocco declared mask-wearing and hygiene patriotic duties.

 In the same speech, the King also stated that if case counts do not begin to decrease, increased restrictions may be implemented, including a possible return to a complete shutdown.

-Covid Situation in Morocco
+Tourism in Morocco